Holiday Service Changes

 Cancellations and No Shows

 We understand that sometimes circumstances occur which prevent you from using your trip.
 Please call and cancel your trip at least one hour before your scheduled pickup.
-If you fail to call and cancel your trip and do not take your trip as scheduled, it may be necessary for RRTA to charge you a no-show.

 Service animals are welcome on our vehicles.
 For the comfort of other passengers and for health reasons, we cannot allow pets in vehicles.